doomed-venet/100-days-of-code/log.md

 **Thoughts** : Still have a lot of weakness in the Maths involved, something that can be improved only be revision and  implementation.

+# 100 Days Of Code - Log

+### Day 95: August 30, 2020

+**Today's Progress**: Working on developing an XGBoost classifier for my upcoming project.
+So I set up a conda environment, imported the XGBoost library and implemented on a dataset I've worked before.
+It worked great and gave much higher accuracy.

+**Thoughts** : Next, I'll be using it on my project data.